giulong/spectrum/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve Spectrum
-title: ''
+title: "[RFE] <Provide a short title>"
 labels: ''
-assignees: ''
+assignees: giulong

 ---